 German Innovation Award

-Opening of Application for German Innovation Award Gottfried Wagener Prize 2019
+German Innovation Award - Gottfried Wagener Prize 2019

-The application for the German Innovation Award Gottfried Wagener Prize 2019 is now open, the deadline for submission is January 15, 2019.
-You will find detailed information about the award as well as the application form here:
+The application for the German Innovation Award - Gottfried Wagener Prize 2019 is now closed.
+Further information on the selection and award ceremony will follow.
+You will find detailed information about the award here:

 What Are the Goals of the German Innovation Award?